chbrown/parsatron/README.md

 forms in order, but "throws away" all but the value of the last form.

     (run (ben-string) "4:spam") ;; => [\s \p \a \m]

+## Roadmap

+### 0.1.0

+* baseline sane error messages

+### 0.4.0

+* website with documentation
+  - at the least move github issue discussions into coherent pages
+  - marginalia?
+  - list of other good resources for learning parser combinators

+### 1.0

+* grammar support
+  - put in a grammar in a BNF format and get back parsatron-implemented parsers
+* 5-7 non-trivial example parsers
+  - at least one using a lexer + parsatron over a seq of lexical tokens, not chars
+* basic compile-time parser optimizations where possible
+* unified clj+cljs codebase + host-environment specific files
+  - low-magic build process
+  - one command to run both clj & cljs tests

 ## License